Christophe Salomon

-Biography
+Education and early career

-From 1973 to 1976, he was a student at the École centrale des arts et manufactures in Paris.
-He then defended his postgraduate thesis in 1979.
-He joined the CNRS in 1980 as a research fellow at the Laser Physics Laboratory, University of Paris-Nord.
+From 1973 to 1976, Salomon studied at the École centrale des arts et manufactures in Paris.
+He entered the Laboratoire de Physique des Lasers at the University of Paris-Nord in 1978 and defended his troisième cycle thesis in 1979 on high-resolution saturation spectroscopy with waveguide CO_{2} lasers.
+He joined the CNRS in 1980 as a research fellow at the same laboratory and completed his doctoral thesis in 1984 on Ramsey fringes and high-resolution laser spectroscopy in the infrared.